weigertlab/tarrow/README.md

-# TAP - Time Arrow Prediction for live-cell microscopy
+# Time arrow prediction (TAP) for live-cell microscopy

-This repository contains the code for the method published in
+This repository contains the code for the TAP method described in
 > Benjamin Gallusser, Max Stieber and Martin Weigert<br>[*Self-supervised dense representation learning for live-cell microscopy with time arrow prediction*](https://arxiv.org)<br>arXiv, 2023

 ![Overview](overview.svg)